Is Tums Ultra Strength Antacid Chewy Bites Safe?

 People Also Ask

-Can I take Tums when pregnant?
+Can I take Tums every day?

 What happens if I take too many Tums?